Skip to main content

 Human History

 The islands have been inhabited since pre-Columbian times by indigenous fishing communities.
 During the colonial period, the Rosario Islands served as a strategic outpost near Cartagena.
 In the 20th century, the islands became popular with wealthy Colombians and international visitors, leading to extensive private development.
-The community of Santa Cruz del Islote is one of the most densely populated islands in the world.
+Santa Cruz del Islote in the San Bernardo Archipelago is renowned as one of the most densely populated islands in the world, with several hundred residents on an island of barely more than a hectare.
+[1]

 Park History

-The area was designated as a National Natural Park in 1977 to protect the threatened coral reef ecosystems.
+The area was designated as a National Natural Park in May 1977 to protect the threatened coral reef ecosystems, initially covering 178 km².
+[1] The park was expanded in 1988 and again in 1996, when the addition of the San Bernardo Archipelago brought it to its current extent of approximately 1,200 km².
 Despite protected status, the park has faced enormous management challenges due to conflicting land ownership claims, ongoing private construction, and the volume of day-trip tourism from Cartagena.
 Recent efforts have focused on coral reef monitoring, establishing mooring buoys, and regulating the tourism industry.

 Major Trails And Attractions

 Snorkeling and scuba diving on the coral reefs are the premier attractions, with numerous dive sites offering encounters with colorful reef fish and sea turtles.
-The Oceanario aquarium provides educational experiences.
-Beach time on white sand beaches is a major draw, with Playa Blanca on Barú Island being the most popular.
+Beach time on white sand beaches is a major draw, with Playa Blanca on Barú Island being one of the most popular nearby beaches.
 Glass-bottom boat tours allow reef observation without snorkeling.
 Island hopping provides varied scenery and activities.

 Visitor Facilities And Travel

-Access is by boat from Cartagena, with numerous tour operators offering day trips of approximately one hour each way.
-Tourism infrastructure is well developed with restaurants, beach facilities, and water sports equipment on several islands.
+Access is by boat from Cartagena, with numerous tour operators offering day trips approximately 45 km to the islands.
+[1] Tourism infrastructure is well developed with restaurants, beach facilities, and water sports equipment on several islands.
 Diving operations offer certification courses and guided dives.
 Overnight stays are possible in eco-lodges on some islands.
 Best underwater visibility occurs during the dry season.

 Conservation And Sustainability